Why do people like making planned gifts?

 Letting us know is incredibly helpful to our team and helps to make sure your gift is used the way you want it to be.

 A gift in your will creates a foundation for the future.
 Our work today is important, but it is equally, if not more important, to ensure the YWCA can continue well into the future.

 Yes!
 Gifts of any size are deeply appreciated.
 Many people choose to leave a percentage of their estate, which scales up or down with your estate size.

 Yes!
-Knowing in advance about your intentions is quite helpful to our staff, but you are always welcome to not share your gift.
+Knowing in advance about your intentions is quite helpful to our staff, but you are always welcome to not share your name when making a gift.

 We’ve partnered with FreeWill to help you make a will or trust at no cost to you.
 You can use this to complete your plans, or you may choose to use the same tools to get your affairs in order before visiting an attorney (who is likely to have a fee associated with finalizing your plans).

 Yes.
 You are always free to revise or update your estate plans.